 GNU Octave software: Some assignment questions require the use of GNU Octave software.
-You should download this onto your computer as soon as possible; it is free and there are links and instructions on the course webpage.
+You should instal this on your computer as soon as possible; it is free and there is a link to instructions on the course website.
 If you prefer, you may use MATLAB instead.
+Do not submit homework using any other programming language.

-Updated January 2, 2013.
+Updated December 23, 2014.